mousemke/testable-reactions/README.md

 # 0.3.1

-+ republished afer a readme error
++ republished after a readme error

 # 0.3.0